top of page

 • The intended use area: the shallow coastal flats on which tunnel nets are used provide essential habitat for juvenile fish, turtles, dugongs, rays and sharks, plus iconic recreational fishing species (e.g. permit & trevally) that hold low value to the commercial sector as seafood, but very high value to the recreational fishing and tourism sectors

-• The lack of selectivity: tunnel nets capture every fish within the huge area of the wings, resulting in a high proportion of by-catch, while also posing a risk to threatened, protected and endangered species
+• The lack of selectivity: tunnel nets capture every fish within the huge area of the wings, resulting in a high proportion of by-catch, while also posing a risk to threatened, protected and endangered species which must be manually released.

 • Post release mortality & predation: imagine 6,000 + fish of all shapes and sizes, crowded together in the small and narrow tunnel net sock, colliding into one another as they thrash about in panic.
 Unwanted fish risk being killed or seriously injured by this process, or by being man-handled on the fisher’s metal sorting tray under the hot tropical sun.
 Further, fish face the additional risk of sharks and birds preying upon them if they are released.
+In one of the trial shots, over 25% of the fish were observed dead prior to release.
+In a quarter of the trial shots, over 50% of the fish were not in the ‘best/healthy’ category prior to release.

 tunnel netting Morten Bay with pelicans waiting to eat discarded bycatch fish